UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.

-The Company analyzes sales returns and is able to make reasonable and reliable estimates of product returns based on the Company’s past history.
-Estimates for sales returns are based on several factors including actual returns and based on expected return data communicated to it by its customers.
-Accordingly, the Company believes that its historical returns analysis is an accurate basis for its allowance for sales returns.
-Actual results could differ from those estimates.
+The Company analyzes product sales returns and is able to make reasonable and reliable estimates of product returns based on several factors including actual returns and expected return data communicated to the Company by its customers.

 10